Kuyubí language

+Kujubim (Kuyubí, Cojubím) is a possibly extinct Chapacuran language spoken around the city of Guajará-Mirim in Rondônia, Brazil.
+The endonym, Kaw To Yo (or Kaw Tayó, which means 'eaters of payara fish'), may be the source of the river and synonym for this language, Cautario.
+Sources which list one do not list the other, so these may be the same language.

-Cumana (Kumaná) is a possibly extinct Chapacuran language.
+In addition, there is a language called Cumana (Kumaná), a possibly extinct variety of Kuyubí.
 Various names ascribed to the language in Campbell (2012) are Torá, Toraz (distinguish Torá language), and Cautario, the last perhaps after the local river, and Abitana-Kumaná (distinguish Abitana dialect).

-In addition, there is a Chapacuran language called Kujubim (Kuyubí, Cojubím), which may still be spoken.
-The endonym, Kaw To Yo (or Kaw Tayó, which means 'eaters of payara fish'), may be the source of the river and language name Cautario.
-Sources which list one do not list the other, so these may be the same language.
+Phonology

+Kuyubí has 34 phonemes, 29 consonants and 5 vowels.

+Consonants

 Vocabulary

 Conjubim vocabulary from Sampaio & da Silva (2011):